NSTA1/TrustPlan/Schedule.md

 The Portfolio shall consist of the following securities unless replaced under Section 6 or the Dividend‑Growth Integrity Clause.

-## Portfolio Holdings and Allocations
+## Portfolio Holdings and Asset Weight Allocations

-# SDG — Baseline Allocation Table

 See [SDG.md](sdg.md)

 ---

 ## 3. Sleeve Structure